Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Asteraceae

 Despite its appearance Hemp Agrimony is not an umbellifer but a member of the Daisyfamily.
 Plants grown to 1.5m, with reddish stems and palmate toothed leaves the 3 or 5 narrow segments of which are lanceolate.
 Upper leaves are undivided.

-The dioecious flowers, which are in small dense trusses of five or six florets, vary from very pale pink to deep mauve.
+The dioecious flowers (male and female flowers occurring on separate plants), which are in small dense trusses of five or six florets, vary from very pale pink to deep mauve.
 Each corolla has five or six short pinkish teeth; the anthers are brown, while the style, which is remarkably long, is white.

 Hemp Agrimony is a very common plant and can be found throughout Britain and Ireland, except in the far north; it occurs also in most parts of Europe as well as northern Africa and parts of western Asia.
 This is an introduced species in other temperate regions including British Columbia, where it has become naturalised in the wild.